elitetai/interiorshop/README.md

 This is an e-commerce app for multiple vendors to list their products (such as furniture), which is created with Django.
 Below are the list of features:

-1. Vendor can signup, login and logout
+1. Vendor can signup, login and logout.
+Vendor can edit name or email too.
 1. Vendor can post their products with an image, title, description and price
 1. Vendor can check their product listing, see their balance & paid amount and their order list
 1. Buyer can see a list of vendors with each of their product listing